-Filed by the Registrant $ X $ Filed by a Party other than the Registrant $ X $ Check the appropriate box: Preliminary Proxy Statement Confidential for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 FIRST EMPIRE STATE CORPORATION (Name of Registrant as Specified in its Charter) Not Applicable (Name of Person Filing Proxy Statement if other than the Registrant) Payment of Filing Fee (Check the appropriate box): X No Fee Required. $ $ Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+Filed by the Registrant X Filed by a Party other than the Registrant Check the appropriate box: X Preliminary Proxy Statement Confidential for Use of the Commission Only (as permitted by Rule FIRST EMPIRE STATE CORPORATION (Name of Registrant as Specified in its Charter) Not Applicable (Name of Person Filing Proxy Statement if other than the Registrant) Payment of Filing Fee (Check the appropriate box): X No Fee Required. $ $ Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
 1) Title of each class of securities to which transaction applies: Not applicable.
 Aggregate number of securities to which transaction applies: Not applicable.
 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: Not applicable.
 4) Proposed maximum aggregate value of transaction: Not applicable.
-5) Total fee paid: Not applicable.
-Fee paid previously with preliminary materials Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+5) Total fee paid: Not applicable. \mid \mid Fee paid previously with preliminary materials Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.
 1) Amount previously paid: Not applicable.
 2) Form, Schedule or Registration Statement No. Not applicable.
 3) Filing party: Not applicable.
 4) Date filed: Not applicable.